winitzki/scall/tutorial/programming_dhall.md

 The greatest fixpoint `GFix F` is a (potentially infinite) stream of `Text` values.
 The stream could terminate after a finite number of strings, but it could also go on indefinitely.

-Of course, we cannot specify infinite streams by literally storing an infinite number of strings in memory.
+Of course, we cannot implement infinite streams by literally storing an infinite number of strings in memory.
-One way of implementing such streams is by giving an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
+Instead, we give an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
 In the present example, that function will have type `r → < Nil | Cons { head : Text, tail : r } >`.
-When that function is applied to a value of type `r`, the function will decide either to return `Nil` (i.e., decide to stop the stream) or to return a `Text` string together with a new value of type `r`.
+When that function is applied to a value of type `r`, the function will either return `Nil` (i.e., decide to stop the stream) or to return a `Text` string together with a new "seed" value of type `r`.

 The type `r` represents the internal state of the stream's decision process and may be different for different streams.
 However, the type `r` is not visible to the code outside the stream.
 That code can only extract values of type `r` and pass those values around without being able to do anything else with them.

-This is enforced by the type quantifiers:
+This restriction is enforced by the type quantifier:
 To operate on a stream, we will have to write code of the form `λ(r : Type) → ...`.
 That code will have to work in the same way for all types `r` and will not be able to inspect those types or values of those types.